Introduction: Milestone Trend Analysis

 The Visual specific settings contain formatting properties that allow you to change the default behavior of the visual, besides the standard format sections there are a number of additional format sections that allow you to change the behavior of this visual:

-• Line styles: these options allow you to change the visual style of all the milestone lines.
-This includes the stroke width and marker size and the option to Switch off/ on the Show markers.
+• Lines: these options allow you to change the chart orientation and visual style of all the milestone lines.

 • Y-Axis: the formatting options for the y-axis (Milestone Date axis) are also similar to the options available for the X-Axis.
 As additional option, you can set the Minimum category width.